20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 What we'd like to do is have our tetrads consistently point in a specific direction - any direction would do.
 While this isn't possible to do in the general case (because the tetrads and coordinates are inherently arbitrary), as it turns out - we actually can do this in a pretty wide variety of cases

 The idea here is to create an overlaying cartesian coordinate system, and use that to define our new basis vectors.
-Then you convert these to your real coordinate system, and orthonormalise them to produce a new set of tetrad vectors
+Then you convert these to the real coordinate system, and orthonormalise them to produce a new set of tetrad vectors

 First off, lets define what we'd like our basis vectors to be in cartesian coordinates: